‘Let Russ Cook’ on full display: Russell Wilson takes command as Seahawks roll past Atlanta

 The Seahawks finished as the fifth-ranked offense in the NFL last year.
 Could they be even better this season?

-“Obviously it starts with him,” Olsen said.
+“Obviously it starts with him,” Olsen said of Wilson.
 “He’s just so efficient and so good with his decision-making and accuracy and all those things.
 And then around him, we have a lot of different guys that can contribute … It was cool to kind of see the ball spread around to so many different guys.
 That puts a lot of pressure on defenses.”

 There was so much uncertainty — as with everything in the middle of a pandemic — about how teams would perform in the first game, given there were no preseason games and one could expect players would have to iron out some early-season wrinkles.

-Wilson hardly missed a step on Sunday, and Carroll credited the work he and the rest of the offense did this summer, even if much of it had to be done in socially-distant video conference calls.
+Wilson hardly missed a step on Sunday, and Carroll credited the work he and the rest of the offense did this summer, even if much of it had to be done in socially distant video conference calls.

 Sunday’s offensive showing, Carroll said, “is a statement, throughout the offseason, this whole ‘Zoom’ season, our guys did a marvelous job.
 Russ was extremely involved — intricately involved — with all of that and it just showed.
 It just showed we were together and tight and functioning well.
 We just were able to move the ball, even when we were backed up with some penalty situations or sacks, we came back and converted, and that’s confidence and belief.